mikecali/es_hunting_rouge_alerts/README.md

 - Rules scanning broad index patterns (`logs-*`, `metrics-*`) without filters
 - Rules on tight schedules (1m) with wide windows (24h+)
 - Any rule from any account — creator is irrelevant to detection
+- Rules that look legitimate by name and tags but are slow in practice

 ### Not Detected ❌
 - Rules that run fast but generate excessive actions (action flood)